0XSoumya/0XSoumya/README.md

 ### Hi there 👋
 -🌱 I’m currently learning ...
-Solidity
+GenAI
 - 🔭 I’m currently working on ...
 Something Cool
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...